KessokuTeaTime/Splasher/README.md

 ## Contribute a Translation

-Translate `assets/splasher/lang/en_us.json` into your favourite language and rename (`zh_cn.json` etc.), then create a pull request to contribute!
+Translate `assets/splasher/lang/en_us.json` into your favorite language and rename (`zh_cn.json` etc.), then create a pull request to contribute!

 ## Add a Customization